karenmani/Tic-Tac-Toe/README.md

 TIC TAC TOE

-Arduino files for players and judge\n
+Arduino files for players and judge

 Each file must be uploaded to a separate Arduino board and then run using Serial